trussworks/react-uswds/.github/ISSUE_TEMPLATE/request_for_implementation.md

 ---
 name: Request for Implementation
 about: Suggest a new component for the library based on an existing example from your codebase
-title: "[feat]"
+title: ''
-labels: "type: feature"
+labels: 'type: request for implementation'
 assignees: ''

 ---